davidm3591/et_debug/debug_cklist_10042019.md

         for line in slide.notes_slide.notes_text_frame.text.split("\n"):
     AttributeError: 'NoneType' object has no attribute 'text'
    </pre>

+   >How can I pull the content (using python-pptx 0.6.17) regardless of whether it is text, a symbol, or an equation for output to Excel (using XlsxWriter 1.1.5)

 | File                | Issue                     | Status         | Notes/Comments                                       | Validated/Date/Pass/Fail |